jimenezraul/idbPromise/README.md

 import { IdbPromise } from 'indexeddbpromise';

 export const idb = new IdbPromise('store', [
-  // store is the name of the database that will be created you can change it to whatever you want.
+  // store is the name of the database in the browser that will be created, you can change it to whatever you want.
   {
-    name: 'products', // name of the object store that will be created, you can change it to whatever category you want.
+    name: 'products', // name of the Category that will be created in the browser storage.
+You can add as many as you want and change the name to whatever you want.
   },
-  {
-    name: 'categories',
-  },
-  {
-    name: 'cart',
-  },
-  // you can add as many object stores as you want.
 ]);
 ```